raspberrypilearning/3D-scene/en/step_6.md

 title: Add continuous soundtrack using a long sound
 ---

-Click the green flag to hear the sounds.
+Click on the green flag to hear the sounds.

 **Radio soundtrack**: [See inside](https://scratch.mit.edu/projects/444581851/editor){:target="_blank"}